amohanonamission/AZ-104-AzureAdministrator-Study-Guide/notes/CheatSheet.md

 # Cheat Sheet

 This cheat sheet is made as a quick reference to read before the exam.
-I have tried to include sufficient information as bullet points here to help understand how each service and function is different from the other and to serve as memory / logical points which can help you pick the right option / eliminate choices in the exam based on the described scenario in the questions.
+I have tried to include sufficient information as bullets here to help understand how each service and function is different from the other and to serve as memory / logical points which can help you pick the right option / eliminate choices in the exam based on the described scenario in the questions.

-## ☁️ STORAGE
+## 1. ☁️ STORAGE

 ### Blob Storage

+#### Supports:
+- Block Blob
+- Append Blob
+- Page Blob (used by unmanaged disks)

-Stores **unstructured data**
+#### Stores **unstructured data**

-Examples:
+ > Examples:

 * Images
 * Videos
-* PDFs
+* Documents
 * Backups
-* VM diagnostics
+* Logs

-Storage tiers:
+#### Storage tiers:

 * Hot → frequent access
 * Cool → infrequent
 * Cold → long-term (if available)
 * Archive → cheapest, highest retrieval latency

+#### ✅ Exam Focus:
+- Default storage for backups and application data
+- Lifecycle Management only applies to Blob Storage
+- Archive has the lowest cost but highest retrieval latency

 ---